ignite/cli/docs/docs/clients/03-vue.md

     # highlight-end
 ```

-Replace the `stringle since...` mnemonic with the one you saved in the previous
+Replace the `struggle since...` mnemonic with the one you saved in the previous
 step.

 Adding an account with a mnemonic to the config file will tell Ignite CLI to add